NathanLawrence/kbia-mizzou/components/markdown/starting-conversation.md

 Grant Durham is one of the students filing into the auditorium.
 He’s white, from suburban Kansas City.
 He shows up in a blue dress shirt with a matching blue bow tie.
 I pepper him with some questions about what he’s expecting.

-“I don’t know much.
-All I know is that the intentions of this program are to spread diversity and acceptance and awareness,” Durham said.

-_Do you think this is worth your time?_

-“I do think it’s worth my time because I think it’s important for students at the University of Missouri to have a good sense of home here,” Durham said.

-_Are you familiar with some of the stuff that happened here last semester, and what do you think about what happened here last semester?_

 “I think, I’m not fully educated on the subject, but from what I’ve heard, I think it’s a little bit ridiculous that people threw such a fit about it,” Durham said.

-_What do you mean, fit about what?_

-“Wasn’t there like some students who thought, actually I’m sorry I don’t know enough,” Durham said.

 Malcolm Edwards is another student here.
 He’s black, from the city of St. Louis.
 He wears a red hoodie and brown leather jacket.
 He sits down a couple rows behind Grant.
 I also grill him a bit about the session.

-“Yeah it’s important, yeah,” Edwards said.

-_Why?_

-“Some people like, just don’t know what happened, so…” Edwards said

-_What do you mean by that, what happens?_

 “Like I could go through something different than you do every day so basically like that.
 Like everybody has a different type of story.
 Something could happen to them.
 Something may not happen to them happens to other people, who knows?”
 Edwards said.